Mapping the Structure of Oxygen-Doped Wurtzite Aluminum Nitride Coatings From Ab Initio Random Structure Search and Experiments: Introduction

 The theoretical treatment of such complex materials systems remains challenging: Large super-cells have to be used to accommodate a sufficiently large number of foreign atoms and the defects.
 Consequently, the number of microstates (distributions of the foreign atoms and defects within the crystalline unit cell) grows exponentially which does not permit the optimization of all microstates within Density Functional Theorey (DFT).
 A human-based selection of tentatively appropriate microstates may thus lead to a misinterpretation of experimental results and may not correctly capture the mutual formation of vacancy clusters and a possible thermodynamical destabilization of the crystallites.

-Here we apply combination of advanced descriptors and dimensionality reduction to categorize different configurational arrangements of the O substitutes and V$_{\rm Al}$ within the simulation cell.
-From this, the expected c-axis parameter, the enthalpy of the super-cell and the vacancy distribution is obtained.
+Here we apply \emph{ab initio} Random Structure Searching (RSS)~\cite{pickard2011ab,tan2019structures,rowe2020accurate} combined with advanced high-dimensional structural descriptors and dimensionality reduction to capture different local and global configurational arrangements of the O substitutes and V$_{\rm Al}$.
+From this, the expected c-axis parameter, the enthalpy of the super-cell and the vacancy distribution is obtained and linked to an intuitive low-dimensional representation of the structure/property relationships.
 Further, we experimentally address the thermodynamical stability of the solid solution phase of sputtered Al-O-N films using high-temperature annealing experiments and validate the existence and distribution of vacancies predicted by our theoretical approach by positron annihilation lifetime spectroscopy.
-While the results obtained here are specific for the Al-O-N system, the applied machine learning approach remains general and could thus also be applied to evaluate properties of other complex materials systems.
+While the results obtained here are specific for the Al-O-N system, the theoretical framework proposed remains general and could thus also be applied to evaluate properties of other complex materials systems.